kingandmcgaw/handbook/README.md

 * __Each project should have a backog__.
 These are tasks that need doing, but are unlikely to get done in the next 30 days.
 By default, new ideas should go into the backlog for prioritisation by project owners.
 * __Ruthlessly remove tasks__ that are unclear, or low priority.
 Care should be taken to inform everyone it's being removed and why.
 If they are important they will come back.
 * __Indicate callbacks__.
 Tasks that are done but need to be reported back on (or need to be reverted in the case of a time-sensitive content change) should have a due date and `:watch:` appended.
 Example: _Lazy load related images :watch: (Jan 1)_ might indicate the success of the task will be reported back into the ticket on January 1st.
-* __Indicate blockers with question mark icon__.
-If someone or something is blocking the task from being completed, indicate it with the `:question:` icon.
-Example: _Decide on lead image for categories page :question:_ might the assignee is waiting for a third party before the image can be chosen.
 * __Tasks must be assigned__.
 Tasks that are not assigned are extremely unlikely to be actioned.
 * __Always add notes to tasks when decisions are made verbally__.
 Use Basecamp for meeting notes and documenting agreed sub-actions, no matter how trivial.
 We will always have distractions, forget what we agreed etc, so these notes are invaluable.
 Also, some of us will be working remotely, and will need to be kept in the loop.
 Prefer Basecamp to verbal communication where appropriate. *When things are only said on the phone, in person, in emails that don't include the whole group, or in one-on-one chats, information gets lost, forgotten, or misinterpreted.
 The problems expand when someone joins or leaves the project.*
 * __Always prefer pasted text to attached files__.
 Google Docs are also preferable to attachments.
 Opening files is annoying.